-The bar of entry for copywriting is certainly cheaper than that of photography.
 All you need is a computer and word processing software.
-That covers the hardware, but like any other freelance profession, the two most important things you need are the skills to do the job to a high standard and a body of work to convince clients to hire you.
+That covers the hardware.
+But like any other freelance profession, the two most important things you need are the skills to do the job to a high standard and a body of work to convince clients to hire you.

 Copywriting requires someone who can turn a client’s idea or thoughts into cohesive a cohesive article, pitch or ad copy.
 You must understand the industry your client is speaking to and have a good level off research skills to help you produce writing that is professional and captivating.

 Editors have the same requirements as copywriters, but use a completely different skillset.
 Where writers produce words, editors are responsible for taking a client’s words and making them shine.

 This will require some knowledge in proofreading, line editing and/or developmental editing, depending on what services you want to offer to clients.
 Additionally, it would be beneficial to have some extra editing software like Grammarly or ProWriterAid to help you make good editorial decisions and catch any mistakes you might miss.

 It’s a little harder to build a portfolio as an editor unless you can point to your clients’ published works, as you won’t own the copyright for any of it.
 This makes it doubly important to impress clients who can then recommend you personally to anyone they know who might need an editor.

 Graphic design work is much like photography in that you will need to produce striking visuals to impress your clients.
 Unlike photography, however, you aren’t capturing moments at events.
 You’re producing digital images through photo editing softwares like Photoshop.